- Publications and resources

-As with all Commonwealth Government agencies, CASA is required to apply 'regulatory best practice' to the development of all new or amended legislation.
-This means that CASA must follow the 'Best Practice Regulation Handbook' published by the Office of Best Practice Regulation (OBPR), which is part of the Department of Finance and Deregulation.
+As with all Australian Government agencies, CASA is required to apply 'regulatory best practice' to the development of all new or amended legislation.
+This means that CASA must follow the 'Best Practice Regulation Handbook' published by the Office of Best Practice Regulation (OBPR), which is part of the Department of Finance.

-CASA is required to discuss all regulatory amendments with the OBPR who examine the proposals and determine whether a RIS is required to be prepared.
-If a RIS is required, the OBPR advises CASA as to whether the RIS already prepared is adequate and meets the Government's requirements for 'Best Practice Regulation'.
+CASA is required to discuss all regulatory amendments with the OBPR which examines the proposals and determines whether a RIS is required to be prepared.

-The legislation in its final form is cleared by the Department of Transport and Regional Services (DOTARS) and EXCO (Executive Council) secretariat.
+The legislation in its final form is cleared by The Department of Infrastructure, Regional Development and Cities (the Department) and EXCO (Executive Council) secretariat.

-The legislative package is approved by CASA's Executive and sent to DOTARS for the Minister's approval, thence to EXCO before going before Parliament.
+The legislative package is approved by CASA's Executive and sent to the Department for the Minister's approval, before being tabled in Parliament.
 If a Regulation Impact Statement was required by the Office of Regulation Review, it is also included in the legislation package for scrutiny in Parliament.

 Once the regulation is passed, CASA staff and industry are notified.